Kryptos K4 Basic Guide

 Kryptos is a sculpture that stands outside the CIA headquarters in Virginia.
 It is a tall, curved sheet of copper with about 1,800 letters cut right through the metal, like a giant stencil.
 Those letters spell four secret messages.
 People call them K1, K2, K3, and K4.

-When we say "solve K4," we mean turn those 97 scrambled letters back into the real English sentence they are hiding.
-This page shows you how that works, and walks you through reading one letter from start to finish.
+When we say "read K4," we mean turn those 97 scrambled letters back into the English sentence they are hiding.
+The sentence on this site is a careful rebuild that matches every word the artist has confirmed.
+This page shows you how the reading works, and walks you through one letter from start to finish.

-The big idea: the sculpture is the key
+The big idea: the sculpture holds the reading tools

 Most codes need a secret password to unlock them.
-K4 is different.
-The thing that unlocks it is the sculpture itself.
+K4 is different, but not in the way people hoped.
+Part of what you need really is on the sculpture itself.

 The copper sheet has two sides.
 The front holds the scrambled secret message.
 The back holds a big chart of letters.
 To uncover one letter of the message, you read a letter on the front, then walk around and read the letter in the very same spot on the back.
 That back letter is your "helper."
-It tells you how to fix the front letter.
+It tells you which row of a lookup chart to use.

 A picture to hold in your head